Technical Blogs

 -

-Most fluorinated solvents are low in toxicity, low odor, and non-flammable, especially when compared to traditional solvents.
+The majority of fluorinated solvents are characterized by low toxicity, low odor, and are non-flammable (in comparison to traditional solvents).

 -